slrg-sss/nautilus-wp-theme/CONTRIBUTING.md

-# Contributing to the SLRG WordPress Theme
+# Contributing to the SLRG/SSS Nautilus WordPress Theme

 *Thank you for taking time to contribute!
 We need volunteer developers to help maintain and improve this WordPress theme.*

 ## How can I contribute?
-* Reporting bugs and layout defects via [issues](https://github.com/slrg-sss/slrg-wordpress-theme/issues)
+* Reporting bugs and layout defects via [issues](https://github.com/slrg-sss/nautilus-wp-theme/issues)
-* Suggesting enhancements and improvements via [issues](https://github.com/slrg-sss/slrg-wordpress-theme/issues)
+* Suggesting enhancements and improvements via [issues](https://github.com/slrg-sss/nautilus-wp-theme/issues)
 * Proposing changes via pull requests *(see below)*

 ## Pull Requests

-When contributing to this repository, it is best to first discuss non-trivial changes you wish to make via an [issue](https://github.com/slrg-sss/slrg-wordpress-theme/issues), or any other method with the maintainers of this repository before proposing a change.
+When contributing to this repository, it is best to first discuss non-trivial changes you wish to make via an [issue](https://github.com/slrg-sss/nautilus-wp-theme/issues), or any other method with the maintainers of this repository before proposing a change.
 This ensures that your changes have the best chance to be accepted.
 We are happy to provide guidance.